VICE PRESIDENT, STUDENT AFFAIRS

 DUTIES and RESPONSIBILITIES

-2. Coordinate and oversee the development and administration of the budget for student services; make recommendations to meet the educational and support needs of students at the College; participate in the preparation of grants and the development of the overall campus budget.
+2. Coordinate and oversee the development and administration of the budget for student services including oversight of categorical programs such as Student Equity and Achievement; make recommendations to meet the educational and support needs of students at the College; participate in the preparation of grants and the development of the overall campus budget.

-3. Develop a cohesive student services organizational structure, imbedding continuous quality improvement and leading the development of student learning outcomes for each program and administrative unit.
+3. Develop a cohesive student services organizational structure, embedding continuous quality improvement and leading the development of student learning outcomes for each program and administrative unit.

 4. Work with the faculty and staff to develop student-learning outcomes as they relate to courses and programs in the student services areas.

-5. Participate in the college's strategic planning process and provide leadership for the implementation of the college strategic planning goals in the student services and institutional support areas including organizational structure, budget planning, program improvement, facilities infrastructure, and quality improvement, while incorporating the strategic planning themes of technology, cultural diversity, and campus relations.
+5. Participate in the college's strategic planning process and provide leadership for the implementation of the college strategic planning goals in the student services and institutional support areas including organizational structure, budget planning, program improvement, facilities infrastructure, and quality improvement, while incorporating the strategic planning themes of technology, diversity, equity, and inclusion, campus climate, and campus relations with educational and community partners.

 6. Provide leadership for program review, including improvement and development; systematic assessment of student progress and learning outcomes; and review and recommend changes to maintain relevance of programs and to meet student and community needs.